mayouni/stzlib/libraries/stzlib/doc/narrations/stzstring-duplicates-narration.md

 #--> "ABRCAD"
 ```

+>**NOTE**: In Softanza, as a general principle, anything that works for strings will work the same way for lists, following the same syntax and semantics.
+You can test this yourself by simply replacing `o1 = new stzString("ABRACADABRA")` by `o1 = new stz**List**(**[ "A", "B", "R", "A", "C", "A", "D", "A", "B", "R", "A" ]**)` and making no other changes in your code!
 ---

 ## Conclusion

 This exploration demonstrates the power of the Softanza library's string manipulation capabilities.
-By identifying, analyzing, and ultimately removing duplicates, we transform a verbose string into its most concise form.
+By **identifying**, **analyzing**, and ultimately **removing duplicates**, we transform a verbose string into its most concise form.
 This functionality is invaluable in applications ranging from text processing to data compression, offering both efficiency and clarity in handling complex string data.